ItalyPaleAle/WithBlueInk/content/posts/2026-01-20-notes-on-designing-distributed-actor-framework/index.md

 If you're into distributed systems, building a distributed actor framework is one of those projects that sits at the intersection of challenging and deeply satisfying.
 It forces you to think about concurrency, state management, fault tolerance, and distributed coordination all at once.
 Even if you're not currently designing one, understanding how these systems work can sharpen your intuition for distributed systems in general.

 These notes come from my experiences on multiple sides of the actor framework world.
 I was a maintainer of Dapr, which includes a distributed actor runtime.
-As a user, I've worked with actors in Dapr, .NET Orleans, and Cloudflare's Durable Objects.
+As a user, I've worked with actors in Dapr, .NET Orleans, and Cloudflare Durable Objects.
 And this past summer, I built my own actor framework in Go, tentatively named "Francis" (_a nod to the legendary Francis Ford Coppola, director of The Godfather_).

-A word of caution before we dive in: this is a collection of notes based on my own experiences.
+A quick disclaimer before we dive in: this is a **collection of notes** based on my own experiences.
 It doesn't necessarily reflect the correct, or even best, practices.
 Your designs may need to deviate based on your specific requirements.
 Think of this as a map of the territory I've explored, not a definitive guide.

 ## What is a distributed actor?

 If you're already familiar with the distributed actor model, feel free to skip ahead.
 For everyone else, here's the short version.

-A **distributed actor** is a unit of state with single-threaded compute on top, available to every application in a distributed system.
+A distributed actor is a **unit of state with single-threaded compute on top**, available to every application in a distributed system.

 Each actor has a **type** (think of it as a class) and an **ID** (the specific instance).
 Together, the type and ID uniquely identify an actor within the cluster.
 A ShoppingCart actor with ID `user-123` is distinct from a ShoppingCart with ID `user-456`, and both are distinct from an Inventory actor with ID `warehouse-east`.

 The "single-threaded" part is crucial.
-Each actor instance processes one request at a time.
+Each actor instance processes **one request at a time**.
 If multiple requests arrive simultaneously, they queue up and wait their turn.
-This eliminates an entire class of concurrency bugs: you never have to worry about **race conditions** within an actor's state.
+This eliminates an entire class of concurrency bugs: you never have to worry about race conditions or locks within an actor's state.

-The "distributed" part means actors can live on any node in the cluster, and clients don't need to know where.
+The "distributed" part means actors can **live on any node in the cluster**, and clients don't need to know where.
 You invoke an actor by its type and ID, and the runtime figures out which host is responsible for it.
 If that actor isn't currently active, the runtime spins it up transparently.

 I've written a more thorough explanation of the distributed actor model in a [previous post]({{< ref "2025-11-19-distributed-actors-model" >}}) if you want the deeper dive.